Nelle Wilson Reagan

-Nelle Clyde Wilson Reagan (July 24, 1883 – July 25, 1962) was the mother of United States President Ronald Reagan (1911–2004) and his older brother Neil Reagan (1908–1996).
+Nelle Clyde Wilson Reagan (July 24, 1883 – July 25, 1962) was the mother of 40th United States President Ronald Reagan and his older brother Neil Reagan.

 Early life

 Nelle was born in Fulton, Illinois, the oldest of seven children of Mary Ann (née Elsey) and Thomas Wilson.
-Her father was of Scottish descent (partly by way of Canada) while her mother was English, born in Epsom, Surrey.
+Her father was born in Clyde Township, Whiteside County, Illinois, of Scottish descent (partly by way of today Canada) while her mother was English, born in Epsom, Surrey, United Kingdom of Great Britain and Ireland.

 Nelle met Jack Reagan in a farm town along the Illinois prairie.
 The two were married in Fulton in November 1904.
-They had two children: Neil "Moon" Reagan and Ronald Wilson Reagan.
+They had two children: Neil "Moon" Reagan (b.
+1908) and Ronald Wilson Reagan (b.
+1911).
 After the birth of her second son, Nelle was told not to have any more children.
 The Reagan family moved from Tampico to many small Illinois towns, and Chicago, depending on Jack's employment.

 Workings with the church

 Ronald Reagan wrote that his mother "always expected to find the best in people and often did".
 She attended the Disciples of Christ church regularly and was active, and very influential, within it; she frequently led Sunday school services and gave the Bible readings to the congregation during the services.
 A strong believer in the power of prayer, she led prayer meetings at church and was in charge of mid-week prayers when the pastor was out of town.
 She was also an adherent of the Social Gospel movement.
 Her strong commitment to the church is what induced her son Ronald to become a Protestant Christian rather than a Roman Catholic like his father.

 Due to her influence within the church community, one member of the congregation said that "Many of us believed Nelle Reagan had the gift to heal", and fellow churchgoer Mildred Neer recalled Reagan's strong passion for prayer:

 Aside from her work with the church, Nelle acted in many plays.
 One 1926 review of the play The Ship of Faith said, "Mrs. Reagan is one of Dixon's favorite readers and has appeared before many audiences, always greatly pleasing them."